 - High School Records

-- Official high school transcripts with senior year (or equivalent) courses must be issued by the school in a sealed envelope and mailed to the University.
+- Official high school transcripts with senior year (or equivalent) courses must be issued by the school in a sealed envelope and mailed to the university.

-- College/University Records and Transcripts (if applicable)
+- College/University Record and Transcripts (if applicable)

-- For information related to the transferability of college/university credit from outside the US, please visit our One Stop Student Services page.
+- For information related to the transferability of college/university credit from outside the U.S., please visit our One Stop Student Services page.

 - TOEFL/IELTS Scores

-- If English is not your native language (see below for more information).
+- if English is not your native language (see below for more information).